Paskul/ROS2slamChange/README.md

 ## Goals

 The final goal of this change would be able to read the cell occupancy value in a presentable manner communicated to other nodes in ROS2.
-In this solution we wish to view the occupancy map with the difference being cells that can output their exact probabilistic occupancy in a message, aligned in form to what is already communicated through `/map`.
+In this solution, we wish to view the occupancy map with the difference being cells that can output their exact probabilistic occupancy in a message, aligned in form to what is already communicated through `/map`.
 We no longer can only work with the state of cells, but instead, we wish to see the exact probability of occupancy of the cell communicated in this or a similar map message.

 In our briefly explored attempts at implementing this change, we attempted to publish the `hitRatio` variable alongside the rounded static state value from `pCell` in `toNavMap()`.
 This would require having to make a new message type from a new ROS2 node, following a similar format used for the occupancy map message [shown here](https://docs.ros.org/en/melodic/api/nav_msgs/html/msg/OccupancyGrid.html).
 This documentation shows that the `nav_msg` states occupancy probability is between \[0,100\] – though this is not the case in practice with `slam_toolbox` due to the traditional static cell states.
 It could suffice successfully implementing the change of the `pCell` value itself to be a rounded integer of probability between \[0-100\], though in doing this we must be certain that any other internal functions relying on `pCell` utilizing a state is corrected to account for this export change.

 In this testing, we discovered that one of these functions, `IsFree()` requires a cell state check for `GridStates_Free`, and it is required to do ray casts within our SLAM.
 We need to consider this and other internal functions that currently require reading cells through their occupancy states instead of the exact probability to operate correctly, and what changes would be needed to publish probabilistic occupancy without breaking existing functions.

-Otherwise, in extracting the `hitRatio`, there likely will need to be developed a messenger node capable of providing the data type to store the (ideally) double-type probability of each cell and integrate it into `slam_toolbox` parallel to the `int8[] map` state of `map.data` use.
+Otherwise, in extracting the `hitRatio`, there likely needs to be developed a messenger node capable of providing the data type to store the (ideally) double-type probability of each cell and integrate it into `slam_toolbox` parallel to the `int8[] map` state of `map.data` use.
 This means when we call cell 50 at index 50 of data at `data[50]`, we can assume our occupancy type indexing to be the same, where pulling an example of `occupancy[50]` with an occupancy of only 5% must interact with the same cell as `data[50]` which could show the state as free in our map.
 To implement this correctly, we need to ensure that the grid type stores the probability of occupancy as the entire occupancy map grows, and dynamically changes alongside the stored cell state grid during robot exploration without the potential for indexing issues.

 ## Environment